barisiciv/msa3d/README.rst

     conda activate <env_name>

-To install MSA3D, clone the git repository into a new folder:
+To install MSA3D, clone the git repository into a new directory:

 .. code-block:: console

-    cd <your destination folder>
+    cd <your destination directory>
     git clone https://github.com/barisiciv/msa3d.git

-This pulls the files into a directory called 'msa3d'.
+This pulls the files into a directory called ``msa3d/``.
 To install the package, run:

 .. code-block:: console